sayanalokesh/deploy-mern-iaas/README.md

 cd /etc/ansible/
 nano hosts
 ```
-In the hosts file, enter the private IP of the worker nodes and create a group.
+In the host file, enter the private IP of the worker nodes and create a group.
 ```
 [Demo]
 172.31.40.147 #private IP of the worker nodes